All Products

 Handle REBUILD task exceptions

-If a REBUILD task is interrupted by an error or manually paused with the SUSPEND command, you can use the RESUME command to continue the task.
-Alternatively, you can follow these steps to end the task and recover the source table.
+If a REBUILD task is interrupted by an error, or if you manually run the SUSPEND command to pause the task, you can run the RESUME command to continue the task.
+You can also follow these steps to end the task and recover the source table.

-• Use the following command to clean up the temporary tables created during the REBUILD process.
+• Run the following command to clean up the temporary tables generated during the REBUILD process.

 CALL hg_clean_rebuild_tmp_tables('<query_id>');